×

 1. Polenta, Italy

 Originally a peasant food, polenta, made from ground cornmeal, was a cheap and nutritious staple that sustained the poor in Northern Italy.
 Its simplicity and versatility allowed it to be cooked in various ways, providing sustenance for many.
+It's still very popular today, showcasing how food is not limited by social status.

 Roberto-Sorin-Zgl-Jyqtck4-UnsplashPhoto by Roberto Sorin on Unsplash